Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 // value previously computed for the volume XCAFDoc_Volume::Set ( aLabel, volume );
 ~~~~~
-@subsection occt_xde_2_6 Colors
+@subsection occt_xde_2_6 Colors and Layers

+XDE can read and write colors and layers assigned to shapes or their subparts (down to level of faces and edges) to and from both IGES and STEP formats.

+@figure{/user_guides/xde/images/239_xde_12_400.png,"Motor Head"}

 In an XDE document, colors are managed by the class *XCAFDoc_ColorTool*.
 This is done with the same principles as for ShapeTool with Shapes, and with the same capability of having a tool on the Main Label, or on any sub-label.
 The Property itself is defined as an *XCAFDoc_Color*, sub-class of *TDF_Attribute*.

 Colors are stored in a child of the starting document label: it is the second level (0.1.2), while Shapes are at the first level.
 Each color then corresponds to a dedicated label, the property itself is a Quantity_Color, which has a name and value for Red, Green, Blue.
 A Color may be attached to Surfaces (flat colors) or to Curves (wireframe colors), or to both.
 A Color may be attached to a sub-shape.
 In such a case, the sub-shape (and its own sub-shapes) takes its own Color as a priority.

+Layers are handled using the same principles as Colors.
+In all operations described below you can simply replace **Color** with **Layer** when dealing with Layers.
+Layers are supported by the class *XCAFDoc_LayerTool*.

+The class of the property is *XCAFDoc_Layer*, sub-class of *TDF_Attribute* while its definition is a *TCollection_ExtendedString*.
+Integers are generally used when dealing with Layers.
+The general cases are:
+  * IGES has *LevelList* as a list of Layer Numbers (not often used)
+  * STEP identifies a Layer (not by a Number, but by a String), to be more general.

 Colors and Shapes are related to by Tree Nodes.